ItzMelton/AntiCrash/README.md

 # Instructions
 ## Configs
 - `Enabled` (bool), Enable/Disable the plugin
 - `MaxMessageLengthWithoutSpaces` (int), Setting the max message length for the plugin, Recommended max message length 50 or higher, lowering the max length will decrease its effect.
-Whenever the message has the length or higher than the length of your desired max length, it will automatically kick you.
-Exp,
+Whenever the message has the length or higher than the length of the max length, it will automatically kick you.

 - `AllowAntiCT` (bool), Enable/Disable anti ct tag detectors containing symboled or projectiles messages.
-- `tshock/AntiCrash.json` Default settings, You can change it to whatever you want.
+- `Tshock/AntiCrash.json` Default settings, You can change it to whatever you want.
 ```json
 {
   "Settings": {